threefoldtech/0-db/README.md

 You can build each parts separatly by running `make` in each separated directories.

 > By default, the code is compiled in debug mode, in order to use it in production, please use `make release`

+# Running
+## default port
+0-db listens by default on port `9900` but this can be overidden on the commandline.

 # Always append
 Data file (files which contains everything, included payload) are **in any cases** always append: